bitestring/host-config/README.md

-Nix Flakes, Ansible Playbooks, and other scripts to provision my personal workstation and servers with apps and custom configuration.
+Ansible Playbooks, Nix Flakes and other scripts to provision my personal workstation and servers with apps and custom configuration.

-# NixOS Makefile Guide

-## Update Flakes and Rebuild

-    $ make update

-## Build the new configuration for next boot

-    $ make boot

-## Build and activate the new configuration

-    $ make switch

-## Run Garbage Collection

-    $ make gc

-# NixOS Ephemeral Shells

-**Examples**

-    $ nix shell nixpkgs#pkg1

-    $ nix shell nixpkgs#{pkg1,pkg2}

 # Ansible Guide